 - Minimize Fees.
 The more of your money you pay in investment fees, the less you have left to grow.
 You can keep more of your own money by choosing index funds and exchange-traded funds (ETFs), which have much lower fees than managed funds.

 - Minimize Taxes.
 Taxes also eat into your investment return.
-Tax-advantaged retirement funds, such as a 401(k), can’t eliminate taxes completely, but they allow your money to grow tax-free for many years.
+Tax-advantaged retirement accounts, such as a 401(k), can’t eliminate taxes completely, but they allow your money to grow tax-free for many years.
 And some investments, such as municipal bonds, are mostly nontaxable.

 Pro tip: If you have a 401(k) or an IRA, sign up to receive a free analysis from Blooom.
 After connecting your accounts, they’ll check your asset allocation to make sure it fits with your risk tolerance.
 They’ll also make sure your account is properly diversified and that you’re not paying too much in fees.